 The main focus of off-page SEO is backlink building.

-Having a strong backlinking profile is the most important ranking factor for any website.
-At GriffinWink, we work tirelessly to make sure our clients have an impressive backlink profile that focuses on quality instead of quantity.
-This differentiation of quality over quantity leads into our next portion of search engine optimization: the different schools of thought.
+Having a solid backlinking profile is the most critical ranking factor for any website.
+At GriffinWink, we work tirelessly to ensure our clients have an impressive backlink profile that focuses on quality instead of quantity.
+This differentiation of quality over quantity leads to our next portion of search engine optimization: the different schools of thought.

 What are Black Hat, White Hat, and Gray Hat SEO?